adamrudolf-becube/software-testing-basics/README.md

 This also needs very good (and fast) test automation machinery and thorough unit- and module tests.

 Regression testing is maybe the most important reason to have automated tests as this is how you have your safety net I mentioned earlier.
-Well build regression tests eliminate the fear of change and enable your code to improve or at least maintain quality and not rot.
+Well built regression tests eliminate the fear of change and enable your code to improve or at least maintain quality and not rot.

 #### Acceptance testing